×

 • Group B : composed of references constituting 15% of outputs.

-For example : A single reference pallet will be considered as a container.
+For example : A single-reference pallet will be considered as a container.

-For example: A logistics service provider works on behalf of several depositors and delivers to the end customers of its depositors.
+For example: A logistics provider works on behalf of several depositors and delivers to the end customers of its depositors.

-An operation consisting of superimposing containers.
+An operation consisting of stacking containers.

 This is the physical warehouse where the logistics service is carried out.